AissaNouacer/fun/README.md

 # fun
-Projects ideas for python beginners.
+Projects ideas for python beginners. this repo is inspired from this article https://techvidvan.com/tutorials/python-projects/

 # List of the projects
 1- Alarm (simple tk design, no sound effect you can add it with ease).